 Siobhán Hapaska was born in Belfast, Northern Ireland in 1963.
 She lives and works in London.
 Siobhán Hapaska continually reconsiders the role of the object in contemporary sculpture.
 At the core of Hapaska’s work is a consideration of human relations.
 Accepting all the difficulties of our current global condition and its often-violent opposing forces and conflicting ideologies, her work strives to find a position of balance and a sense of equilibrium.
 Hapaska goes about this with a dazzling array of materials, each loaded with history and multiple readings.
 These materials are persuaded into complex relationships of both potential energy and harmony.
 Often enigmatic in form, each work or installation betrays a sober exploration of emotion that is undercut with a sense of humour and always devoid of cynicism or pessimism.

-many major institutional collections including The Boijmans, The TATE, The Irish Museum of Modern Art, The Boston Museum of Fine Arts and The Hirshhorn Museum and Sculpture Garden.
+Hapaska’s work is included in several collections, including Museum Boijmans Van Beunigen, Rotterdam; TATE, London; Irish Museum of Modern Art, Dublin; Boston Museum of Fine Arts, Boston and Hirshhorn Museum and Sculpture Garden, Washington DC.